EU summit: Merkel 'not optimistic' of coronavirus aid deal | DW | 17.07.2020

 The German chancellor's comments came ahead of a two-day EU summit in Brussels where leaders will try to finalize a €750-billion coronavirus recovery plan.
-Other leaders echoed her pessimism prior to the talks.
+Other leaders echoed her pessimism.

 German Chancellor Angela Merkel was expecting a tough round of negotiations on a multibillion-euro coronavirus recovery plan, at an EU summit in Brussels on Friday.